PranabPaulJoy/Assignment_on_Java/README.md

     1 1

 8. Print the prime numbers of 2 to 100
-9. Write a program that will give following output:
+9. Write a program that will give the following output:
     1

     12